shobhitraj1/Stick-Hero/README.md

 5. Use the sound control options to mute or unmute the in-game sounds based on your preference.
 6. Strive to achieve a high score and compete against your own best scores and ENJOY!!!

-->Follow the steps outlined above to interact with the game application effectively.
+->Follow the steps outlined above to interact with the game application effectively. <br>
+->The UML diagram was made during mid-submission (deadline 1) of the project, so it may differ a little from the final source code.

 Conclusion ->
 This Stick Hero game demonstrates the effective use of OOP principles, including interfaces, inheritance, encapsulation & design patterns to